 Camp Lejeune (luh-jern) is a military base in North Carolina.
 For over 80 years, the base has been home to retired and active service members, civilian employees, and their families.

 Camp Lejeune is also the site of one of the worst water contamination disasters in U.S. history.
-From the 1950s through at least 1987, as many as one million people may have drank, bathed, and cooked with contaminated water at Camp Lejeune.
+From the 1950s through at least 1987, as many as one million people may have drank and bathed in contaminated water at Camp Lejeune.
 Scientists have linked the chemicals found in the water at Lejeune with the development of cancer and other medical conditions.

-You might have a Camp Lejeune personal injury claim if you:
+You may file a Camp Lejeune Justice Act (CLJA) claim if you:

-Before you can file a Camp Lejeune lawsuit, you have to file an administrative claim with the Office of the Judge Advocate General (JAG) of the Navy's Tort Claims Unit (TCU).
-At a minimum, you'll have to provide your contact information, lay out your connection to Camp Lejeune, describe your injury, and clearly state how much money you want to settle your claim.
+Before you can file a Camp Lejeune lawsuit, you must first submit an administrative CLJA claim form to the Department of the Navy (DON).
+You'll need to provide your contact information, describe your connection to Camp Lejeune, describe your injury, and say how much money you want to settle your claim.

 You should talk to a lawyer before you submit your administrative claim.
 A lawyer can help you figure out how much your claim is worth.
 Don't make the mistake of asking for less than the full value of your claim.

-After your administrative claim is correctly filed, the Torts Claim Unit has six months to either accept or deny your claim.
-If your claim is accepted, you may reach a settlement with the government at this point.
-If your claim is denied, you can then file your lawsuit in the U.S. District Court for the Eastern District of North Carolina.
+After you submit your CLJA claim, the DON has six months to respond.
+If your claim is accepted, you may negotiate a settlement with the government at this point.
+If your claim is denied or you don't get a response within six months, you have six months to file your lawsuit in the U.S. District Court for the Eastern District of North Carolina.